Pedestrian & Bicycle Traffic Count Program

 Research and Best Practices

-NCTCOG received technical assistance from the Federal Highway Administration (FHWA) through the Volpe Center to host a two-day peer exchange.
+NCTCOG received technical assistance from the Federal Highway Administration through the Volpe Center to host a two-day peer exchange.
 The exchange included researchers and national representatives of active programs in geographically large and diverse regions.
-Read the full Report here.
+Read the Peer Exchange on Bicycle and Pedestrian Count Programs full report.

 NCTCOG is participating with the Rails-to-Trails Conservancy in a nationwide data collection effort for the Trail Modeling and Assessment Platform (T-MAP).
 T-MAP is a three-year initiative by the Rails-to-Trails Conservancy to develop a set of methodologies and analytical tools to help local communities plan for urban trails.
 By participating in T-MAP, the Rails-to-Trails Conservancy purchased and donated two permanent counters, which were installed in Fort Worth along the Trinity Trail System maintained by the Tarrant Regional Water District.
 As the Conservancy performs future research and analysis, NCTCOG will be able to implement the methodologies and analysis tools for active transportation planning.
 For more information about the Trail Modeling and Assessment Platform, please visit Rails-to-Trails' T-MAP project website.